niliand/vscode_remote_udp/vs_plugin/README.md

 - Max path limited to 254 symbols (fits the most cases)
 - Doesn't support big files over 45 Mb
 - Doesn't monitor external file changes; updates made outside the editor won't be reloaded.
-- NOTE: it is expected that some operations like read or save file can show error - just try again later.
+- NOTE: it is expected that some operations like open or save file can show error - just try again later.
 It is due to network loses / delays.